 Annuals off of the edges of the water feature add a burst of color throughout the year.
 This structure is designed to draw the eye off of the patio and then carry beyond the mountain views.
 The large pergola is designed to be tall enough to scale appropriately with the house and not impede views while still offering patterned shade that made the expanded patio space perfect for dining and entertaining.

 Travertine step pads connect the front courtyard and back patio without overwhelming the space with hard surfaces.
-Strict adherence to clean lines creates a since of purpose and direction.
-Any rigidity is eliminated the continued use of lawn between these spaces.
+Strict adherence to clean lines creates a sense of purpose and direction.
+Any rigidity is eliminated through the continued use of lawn between these spaces.